 If your hatchling is born with a large yolk sac, be extra cautious.
 You don't want the sac to rupture.
-Let the hatchling stay in the incubator inside the partially open egg until he's absorbed all of the yolk sac and is ready to come out himself.
+Let the hatchling stay in the incubator inside the partially open egg until he has absorbed all of the yolk sac and is ready to come out himself.

 Keep the yolk sac clean and moist until it's absorbed.
 Once the sac is absorbed, you can move the hatchling from the incubator into his baby enclosure.

-Little babies, up to 50-100 g (1.8-3.5 oz), do well in smaller enclosures because it's easier to keep the temperature and humidity up in them.
-A 4 ft x 2 ft (48" x 24") tub or vivarium works well for newly hatched Star babies.
+Little babies, up to 50-100 g (1.8-3.5 oz) or so, do well in smaller enclosures because it's easier to keep the temperature and humidity up in them.
+A 4 ft x 2 ft (48" x 24") or a 6 ft x 2 ft (72" x 24" ) size tub or vivarium works well for a newly hatched group of star babies.

 For more detailed info, see the housing and diet pages.